gabortill/javascipt-style-guide/README.md

 **why?**

-Improve readabillity and easier to understand the code.
+Otherwise it cause an error, improve readability and easier to understand the code.

 ```js
 // BAD